-Additionally, a court may also issue an ex parte order even when a person has not been formally charged with domestic violence.
-This may occur if a victim has been abused or believe they will face abuse petitions the court for protection.
+A court may also issue an ex parte order even when a person has not been formally charged with domestic violence.
+This may occur if a victim has been abused (or believes they will be abused) petitions the court for protection.
 An ex parte order can result in the following circumstances:

 - Prohibiting a defendant from owning a firearm or another dangerous weapon

-- Awarding the petitioner of temporary custody of children
+- Awarding the petitioner temporary custody of children

-- Preventing a defendant from committing domestic violence
+- Preventing a defendant from committing further domestic violence

 This is not an exhaustive list.
 To learn more about the penalties for domestic violence, you should continue reading and speak with an experienced Utah domestic violence defense lawyer.
 With your criminal defense attorney’s assistance, you can fight to make your case against the other party’s ex-parte petition.
-Our experienced domestic violence charges defense lawyers can help defend you against your ex’s petition and uphold your rights at all times.
+Our experienced domestic violence charges defense lawyers can help defend you against these petitions and uphold your rights.

-Criminal Offenses that Can Be Domestic Violence in Utah
+Types of Abuse that Can Be Domestic Violence Charges in Utah

 Physical abuse is one of the most common types of domestic violence.
-Typically, it involves things such as hitting, slapping, punching, and shoving – among many other violent actions.
-In short, any physical action inflicted upon a victim can be classified as physical abuse.
-If you have been charged with domestic violence for allegedly physically abusing another cohabitant, it is essential to get experienced legal representation.
+Typically, it involves hitting, slapping, punching, and shoving – among many other violent actions.
+In short, any physical act inflicted upon a victim can be classified as physical abuse.
+If you have been charged with domestic violence for allegedly physically abusing someone, it is essential to get experienced legal representation.

-There have been many circumstances where one cohabitant alleges physical abuse to get back at the other cohabitant.
-Many times, things like jealousy play a significant role in this type of allegation.
+There have been cases where one person alleges physical abuse to get back at their significant other.
+Things like jealousy often play a significant role in this type of allegation.
 However, with your criminal defense attorney’s assistance, you can fight these allegations by challenging the petitioner’s claims or alleged evidence.
-Our Utah criminal defense attorneys can assist you if you were charged with physical abuse.
+Our Utah domestic violence charges defense attorneys can assist you if you are charged with physical abuse.

 Domestic violence can also take the form of sexual abuse.
-Sexual abuse happens when one cohabitant forces or coerces a cohabitant into having unwanted sex.
-This type of allegation can lead to devastating criminal consequences if you are convicted.
-Moreover, many of these cases can also involve the use of physical violence, which can aggravate any existing charges.
+Sexual abuse happens when one person forces or coerces the victim into having unwanted sex.
+These allegations can lead to devastating criminal consequences if you are convicted.
+Moreover, many of these cases can also involve physical violence, which can aggravate any existing charges.

 Penalties for a Domestic Violence Conviction in Utah

-An offense for domestic violence can range from Class C misdemeanor to a third degree felony.
+An offense for domestic violence can range from a Class C misdemeanor to a third-degree felony.
 Misdemeanors are offenses that do not impose more than a year of jail time for a criminal conviction.
 Felonies carry penalties of at least one year.

 In Utah, if a defendant is convicted of a Class C misdemeanor for domestic violence, they can be sentenced to a maximum of 90 days in jail and up to $750 in criminal fines.
-As Class C misdemeanors are the least severe type of misdemeanor, they carry the least number of penalties.
+Class C misdemeanors are the least severe type of misdemeanor, and they carry the lowest penalties.

-If a defendant is charged with domestic violence after being convicted of domestic violence within the past 10 years, the grade of the offense can be increased to a Class B misdemeanor.
-Class B misdemeanors have a maximum penalty of up to six months in jail and $1,000 of criminal fines.
+Suppose a defendant is charged with domestic violence after being convicted of a prior domestic violence charge within the past 10 years.
+In that case, the grade of the offense can be increased to a Class B misdemeanor.
+Class B misdemeanors have a maximum penalty of six months in jail and $1,000 in criminal fines.